Enpower-project/Enpower-Data-Space-Connector-Deployment-and-Configuration-Guide/README.md

 * <b>ECC URL:</b>

-For the ECC URL, you should expose port <code style="color : #FF0000">:8889</code> of the local server to an https domain .
+Ecc Url Must Be Publicly Exposed In A Static Ip Via Https, before saved on the connection settings.
+This happens because Ecc Url is served as an endpoint for peer to peer file transfer between you and other Enpower users.
+For the ECC URL, you should expose port <code style="color : #FF0000">:8889</code> of the local server to an https domain.
 For example you can expose it as below:

 <code style="color : #FF0000">https://enpower-ecc.my-public-domain.com</code>  ➡️ <code style="color : #FF0000">http://my-local-server:8889</code>